 About This Guide

-Fusion integrates Solr, the most widely deployed search engine in the planet, providing it with best in class open core search engine and data store.
+Fusion integrates Solr, the most widely deployed search engine in the planet, providing it with the best-in-class open. core search engine and data store.

 Sole provides a modern, distributed, horizontally-scalable search-first NoSQL database optimized for information retrieval.
-By combining this capability with other key components such as pipelines, admin UI, security, Spark for data processing, etc., Fusion provides a massively scalable platform for applications driven by a combination of search, analytics and machine learning.
+By combining this capability with other key components such as pipelines, the Fusion UI, security, Spark for data processing, and so forth, Fusion provides a massively scalable platform for applications driven by a combination of search, analytics and machine learning.

-To facilitate development on Fusion 4, we have incorporated key portions of the Solr 7.4.0 reference guide into our documentation.
+To facilitate development on Fusion, we have incorporated key portions of the Solr 7.2.1 reference guide into our documentation.
 This provides you with an under the hood view of Fusion, and will help you use advanced Solr querying capabilities through the secure Fusion interface.

 Solr is free to download from http://lucene.apache.org/solr/.